ZeyuanZhou/ZeyuanZhou.github.io/index.md

 ## Recent Research Work Update (2020.8.1):
-Finished the calculation program of non-viscos flux in structured block with **WCNS** and cell-centered difference value with 6th-order scheme concerning the physics boundary condition and surface between blocks.
+Finished the calculation program of non-viscos flux in structured block with **WCNS**(weighted compact nonlinear scheme) and cell-centered difference value with 6th-order scheme concerning the physics boundary condition and surface between blocks.
 Now implementing the information transmit between blocks in high-order implicit time iteration.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Self Introduction